J. L. Austin: Sense and Sensibilia

 In the posthumously published Sense and Sensibilia (the title is Austin's own, and echoes the title of Sense and Sensibility, Jane Austen's first book, just as his name echoes hers), Austin criticizes the claims put forward by A. J. Ayer's The Foundations of Empirical Knowledge (1940), and to a lesser extent, H. H. Price's Perception (1932) and G. J. Warnock's Berkeley (1953), concerning the sense-data theory.
 He states that perceptual variation, which can be attributed to physical causes, does not involve a figurative disconnection between sense and reference, due to an unreasonable separation of parts from the perceived object.
 Central to his argument, he shows that "there is no one kind of thing that we 'perceive' but many different kinds, the number being reducible if at all by scientific investigation and not by philosophy" (Austin 1962a, 4).

-Austin argues that Ayer fails to understand the proper function of such words as "illusion", "delusion", "hallucination", "looks", "appears" and "seems", and uses them instead in a "special way...invented by philosophers."
-According to Austin, normally these words allow us to express reservations about our commitment to the truth of what we are saying, and that the introduction of sense-data adds nothing to our understanding of or ability to talk about what we see.
+Austin argues that Ayer fails to understand the proper function of such words as "illusion", "delusion", "hallucination", "looks", "appears" and "seems", and uses them instead in a "special way...invented by philosophers".
+According to Austin, normally these words allow us to express reservations about our commitment to the truth of what we are saying, and the introduction of sense-data adds nothing to our understanding of or ability to talk about what we see.

 As an example, Austin examines the word 'real' and contrasts the ordinary meanings of that word based on everyday language and the ways it is used by sense-data theorists.
 In order to determine the meaning of 'real' we have to consider, case by case, the ways and contexts in which it is used.
-By observing that it is (i) a substantive-hungry word that is sometimes (ii) an adjuster-word, as well as (iii) a dimension-word and (iv) a word whose negative use "wears the trousers," Austin highlights its complexities.
+By observing that it is (i) a substantive-hungry word that is sometimes (ii) an adjuster-word, as well as (iii) a dimension-word and (iv) a word whose negative use "wears the trousers", Austin highlights its complexities.
 Only by doing so, according to Austin, can we avoid introducing false dichotomies.

 Philosophical Papers

-Austin's papers were collected and published posthumously as Philosophical Papers by J. O. Urmson and Geoffrey Warnock.
+Austin's papers were collected and published posthumously as Philosophical Papers by J. O. Urmson and G. J. Warnock.
 The book originally contained ten papers, two more being added in the second edition and one in the third.
 His paper "Excuses" has had a massive impact on criminal law theory.

 Chapters 1 and 3 study how a word may have different, but related, senses.
 Chapters 2 and 4 discuss the nature of knowledge, focusing on performative utterance.
 Chapters 5 and 6 study the correspondence theory, where a statement is true when it corresponds to a fact.
 Chapters 6 and 10 concern the doctrine of speech acts.
 Chapters 8, 9, and 12 reflect on the problems that language encounters in discussing actions and considering the cases of excuses, accusations, and freedom.